ndl1971/time-space-oscillations/README.md

 ## Publications & Resources

-The main publications can be found on [Zenodo](https://zenodo.org/) under my author profile:
+The main publications and the documents where to start can be found on [Zenodo](https://zenodo.org/) under my author profile:

 1.  **Time–Space Oscillations**: A Geometric and Deterministic Approach to Relativistic and Quantum Phenomena